secmerc/materialize-threats/readme.md

 ```

 # Is this production ready?
+Not yet.
-Not yet - there are no tests written, but im pretty sure it works ;).
-Lots of other stuff that might horrify you but wont impact functionality that I know of.
+* There are no tests written, but im pretty sure it works.
+* Lots of other python stuff that might horrify you but wont impact functionality that I know of.